 - Organize With Youth.
 Support young people as an ally as they plan a youth rally, conference, protest or other action with their peers, for their communities.

-- Expose Yourself.
+- Educate Yourself.
 Try to learn about a youth culture – there are many, all different from every other.
 If you’re an adult attend a concert, dance or film created by young people.
 Youth film festivals, concerts or community dialogues are powerful venues for fighting adultism.

 - Grow Your Understanding.
 Read a website or a book about fighting adultism.
 Work with young people to understand connections between adultism, racism, sexism and homophobia.
 Free your mind, grow your thoughts and get some wisdom with youth as allies.